Defensibility Depends on Process, Not Position.

 Legal exposure in this area is multi-directional.
 An organisation can face claims from trans employees for inadequate protection and from other employees for what they perceive as overreach — sometimes simultaneously.
 The question isn't which side to take.
 It's whether your process is defensible under scrutiny from any direction.

-Defensibility depends not on having the “right” answer, but on having a principled, documented, and consistently applied process for reaching decisions.
-If your organisation’s inclusion decisions are ad hoc, undocumented, or vary by manager — that’s your exposure.
+The legal question: defensibility depends not on having the "right" answer, but on having a principled, documented, and consistently applied process for reaching decisions.
+If your organisation's inclusion decisions are ad hoc, undocumented, or vary by manager — that's your exposure.

 Four Numbers That Should Shape Your Risk Assessment